imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 * creates hostile discussions (PRs, etc..)

-It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of declaring rightness, or rectifying.
-It is rectifying behavior.
-It is appropriate that we have identified this behavior as an expression of masculine insecurity whose compliment finds the male trying to exert power through rectifying.
-More innocent mansplanations - without contradicting a man may simply declare that he is right, believing this bloviation to be helpful to the person whose ignorance is assumed
-- still work in the same way.

 * Not to say that being right is wrong, just the desire to be right that colors our judgement?